-Prerequisites: This Gift may be learned independent of any class with one month of training.
+Prerequisites: This ability may be acquired independent of any race or class when the rules grant a character an option to obtain a new Gift.
 Description: This Gift allows a character to gain an Extreme Edge on their Attack Roll when they take particular care in using a range weapon to hit a target that is moving in a predictable fashion.
 Other Details: The Gift is always given for use with a particular type of Range Weapon.
 For example, a character may gain Sniping with Bows or Sniping with Throwing Daggers.
 Sniping can only be used against stationary targets or targets with slow, predictable movement.
 It cannot be used against an opponent actively engaged in melee.
 Such targets are almost always either Surprised or bound in some fashion.
 To use this ability, the character must take an additional Action above and beyond what is normally required in using their Range Weapon.
 When they do so, the character gains an Extreme Edge on their next Attack.
 Speaking ...